ixc/wagtail-instance-selector/README.md

 ![](./images/creation.png)

-After creation, items can be selected from the success message of from the list view.
+After creation, items can be selected from the success message or from the list view.

 ![](./images/post_creation.png)